Module API - Methods

 This CANNOT be used in an async function.

-(amd-version)
+require (amd-version)

 require(dependencies: String[], [callback: function(...)])

-will be called with the exports of each dependency in the dependencies
+Similar to require.ensure, this will split the given dependencies into a separate bundle that will be loaded asynchronously.
+The callback will be called with the exports of each dependency in the dependencies array.

 require(['b'], function(b) {